Basic Medical Vocabulary

 These are words in common use by both medical professionals and the general public.
 They're useful for anyone who gives or receives health care.
 (The most basic words of all are in bold type.)

-After looking them over, take a short quiz to check your understanding.
+After looking them over, take a short Medical Vocabulary Quiz to check your understanding.
 (Click the links above to go directly to each part of the page.)

 Titles of Medical Professionals